Rape Crisis Scotland: History

-National Context
+National context

 The national context is important for the work of the centres.
 The Scottish legal verdict of 'not-proven' and different requirements for corroboration are thought to impact disproportionately on rape and sexual assault cases, leading to markedly lower prosecution and conviction rates.
 Rape Crisis Scotland campaign to end the not proven verdict and to abolish the corroboration requirement.
 Rape Crisis Scotland are involved with the Scottish Feminist Judgements Project which looks at how legal rulings might have been different had the judge adopted a feminist perspective.
 Their National Advocacy Project supports people considering reporting sexual violence to the police.

 The organisation has strategic partnerships with Police Scotland, The Crown Office & Procurator Fiscal Service, JustRight Scotland and Strathclyde Law Clinic enabling survivors to feedback on their experience of the criminal justice process and inform change.
-They continue to campaign to raise awareness of the need for services to support victims of rape and to lobby the Scottish government to take a broader look at how the legal system served victims of sexual violence.
+They campaign to raise awareness of the need for services to support victims of rape and lobby the Scottish government to take a broader look at how the legal system serves victims of sexual violence.